 As your company becomes more digitally mature, the complexity of your forms grows exponentially.

-- Complex customer journeys: A simple form might be sufficient at the very beginning of your digital transformation, but as your company becomes more digitally mature, you will need to add advanced functionalities such as multi-language support, personalization, complex workflows involving multiple signers and roles, payments support, instant quoting, claims-reimbursement, ID scans and KYC.
+- Complex digital customer journeys: A simple form might be sufficient at the very beginning of your digital transformation, but as your company becomes more digitally mature, you will need to add advanced functionalities such as multi-language support, personalization, complex workflows involving multiple signers and roles, payments support, instant quoting, claims-reimbursement, ID scans, and KYC.
 This adds significant complexity to both the initial development and ongoing maintenance.

 - More code = more problems: Adding more code inevitably means bugs and security risks.
 As a result, you constantly find yourself prioritizing a backlog of security and bug fixes.

-- Suboptimal use of internal resources: Now, you have a team of developers coding front-end digital forms, full time.
+- Suboptimal use of internal resources: Now, you have a team of developers coding front-end digital forms full-time.
 These are crucial resources that are pulled away from other projects that you are forced to put on the backburner.
 Just imagine what you could achieve with those resources deployed elsewhere?